England expects: Can this sporting summer really include World Cup glory?

-Even on the days when there are no games taking place and the world returns to relative normality to focus on the tennis, the cricket or the latest no deposit offers in the online gaming world, the football has a draw on us.
+Even on the days when there are no games taking place and the world returns to relative normality to focus on tennis or cricket, football has a draw on us.
 It is like a constant toothache, and try as we might, we just can’t ignore it.

 Is football coming home?

 The Three Lions song has become England’s definitive football anthem, so much so that it’s hard to believe it was 22 years ago that it hit the charts in preparation for Euro 96.
 Nevertheless, the “30 years of hurt” since England’s last World Cup win have now become 52 years.
 But thanks more to the succession of shocks that have been thrown up in this World Cup than any great heroics of their own, England go into the final rounds of Russia 2018 with a better chance than they have had in years.

 As Baddiel and Skinner put it in the opening lines of that famous song, “we’re so sure that England’s gonna throw it away, gonna blow it again….”
 But that never stops us dreaming.
 Back in 1996, the dream ended with Gareth Southgate missing a penalty.
 Wouldn’t it be a wonderful type of symmetry if 22 years later, England could finally bring football home under his leadership?

 The years since Baddiel and Skinner have seen some memorable World Cup moments.
 Let’s have a quick recap and see just how close they have really come to bringing football home.